Best Income Protection Insurance For Contractors In 2024

 Specified injury or trauma

-A specific type of illness or injury can be an inclusion at the start of a personal plan.
-If you can’t work due to this inclusion, an additional payout is due.
-The extra payment is usually added to the regular amount when a claim occurs but sometimes can be a lump sum payout.
+A specific type of illness or injury can be included at the start of a personal plan.
+An additional payout is due if you can’t work due to this inclusion.

 Childcare benefit

-If you cannot work, childcare benefit pays out a further fixed amount for each child specified in the policy.
+If you cannot work, the childcare benefit pays out a further fixed amount for each child specified in the policy.
 This additional payout is useful for any other nursery, childminder or nanny requirements.

 Freezing Insurance

-As a contractor, there may be periods that you are in between jobs or voluntarily not working.
-Pausing can be useful until you are back working as a contractor.
-The policy does not payout if you are not working and it makes no sense to pay monthly premiums, hence the benefits of freezing.
+As a contractor, there may be periods when you are in between jobs or voluntarily not working.
+Pausing can be useful until you are back working.

 Involuntary Dismissal

-It is perhaps just as relevant for a self-employed contractor as an employee of a company and worth being aware of.
 Some insurers will include involuntary dismissal as an additional option to a policy.
 If you think the nature of your job warrants such an inclusion, it is worth speaking to your insurance broker to find out more.

 What Comes Under Self-Employed Income Protection?